jjfalcon/nocode/README.md

 * [Super Builder](https://zap.super.site/)

 ### [Web app](https://www.nocode.tech/build/web-app)
+* [Sofr Mobile](https://www.softr.io/mobileapp) Turn your Softr web app into a mobile app with just one-click.
+Immediately made available on both Apple and Android devices (no extra resources needed)
 * [Popsy](https://popsy.co/) Create websites with Notion for free.
 Custom domains, awesome themes and unlimited websites.
 Free forever, no credit card needed.
 Paste your notion page link and create the site
 * [SaaS Pages](https://saaspages.xyz/) A collection of the best landing pages with a focus on copywriting and design.
 * [Versoly](https://versoly.com/) Quickly create websites